pylhc/pylhc.github.io/docs/procedures/rigid_waist_shift.md

 ??? info "The Procedure in Short"

-      This methods aims to find the MQSX correction settings that would minimize betatron coupling and its impact on beam size *at IP*.
+      This methods aims to find the MQSX correction settings that would minimize betatron coupling and its impact on beam size *at the IP*.
       The method breaks the symmetry of the optics in the IR and forces local coupling RDTs to leak throughout the machine, which makes them measurable through the $|C^{-}|$.

       After global corrections are done and trimmed in the machine, one applies a rigid waist shift in a given IR and scans the colinearity knob for the value that minimizes the $|C^{-}|$.
-      These settings, when taking away the rigid waist shift, will minimize local coupling and its impact at IP.
+      These settings, when taking away the rigid waist shift, will minimize local coupling and its impact at the IP.

 ## Preliminary Setup